IdanShmsh/fieldforge/README.md

 - **Energy Computations** - Calculates the energy density of fermionic and gauge configurations throughout the lattice.
 Useful for diagnostic monitoring, global conservation checks, and implementation of amplitude-based regulation mechanisms.

-- **Field Differentials** - Computes spatial gradients of both fermionic and gauge fields.
-These are optionally gauge-corrected and serve roles in energy density regulation, interaction modeling, and dynamic slope analysis.

 Each implementation is derived directly from formal field equations and discretized to preserve local structure.
 No numerical diffusion or stabilizing noise is used.

 ---